llvm/llvm-project/clang/docs/Multilib.rst

 * Name: name of the value.
 This is the string to be used in ``-fmultilib-flag=<string>``.
-* DriverArgs: a list of strings corresponding to the extra driver arguments used to build a library variant that's in accordance to this specific custom flag value.
-These arguments are fed back into the driver if this flag *Value* is enabled.
+* MacroDefines: a list of strings to be used as macro definitions.
+Each string is fed into the driver as ``-D<string>``.

 The namespace of flag values is common across all flags.
 This means that flag value names must be unique.